spc476/a09/README.txt

 		(Non-standard) The given label is an external reference.
-		This is accepted and the label will be "defined" but othersise, this current does nothing.
+		This is accepted and the label will be "defined" but otherwise, this currently does nothing.

 	FCB expr[,expr...]